karlorg/drunken-octo-avenger/README.md

 should both work.
 Trying to stay compatible with both.
 See 'compatibility' section below.

+Run `db_remake.py` to create the database (by default it will appear one directory level higher than your repository root).

 ## compilation

 So far the only code that needs compiling is the coffeescript in `app/coffee`